BDA-KTS/4CTC/README.md

 }
 ```

-- For explaination of the fields in downloaded `.json` file, refer to [4chan API page](https://github.com/4chan/4chan-API/blob/master/pages/Threads.md)
+For explaination of the fields in the downloaded `.json` file, refer to [4chan API page](https://github.com/4chan/4chan-API/blob/master/pages/Threads.md)

 ## How to Use
 - Run `python src/requester.py` to start data collection, with options `-b` for board selection and `-e` for board exclusion.
 Advanced usage includes adjusting request intervals and logging levels for detailed monitoring.